-A C.A.S program may be completed independently or concurrently with a master’s degree or doctoral degree depending on specific program requirements.
+A C.A.S program may be completed independent of or concurrently with a master’s degree or doctoral degree depending on specific program requirements.
 The certificate is not an intermediate step to a doctoral degree.
-The C.A.S. programs in Educational Leadership and School Counseling may also meet the academic requirements for New York State certification in those areas.
+The C.A.S. programs in Educational Leadership and School Counseling meet the academic requirements for New York State certification in those areas.

 The C.A.S. in Educational Leadership prepares graduates to be effective, collaborative, equitable, and compassionate administrators in school buildings and districts.
-The program covers 30 of the 60 graduate credits required to receive dual New York Certification as a School Building Leader and School District Leader, through a set of 9 required courses and an internship.
+The program covers 30 of the 60 graduate credits required to receive dual New York Certification as a School Building Leader and School District Leader, through a set of 8 required courses and 6 credits of a year-long internship.

-In addition to the traditional C.A.S. offered by the School of Education, the School’s Department of Cultural Foundations of Education (CFE), Higher Education (HE), and its Instructional Design, Development and Evaluation Department (IDD&E) offer non-traditional Certificates of Advanced Study:
+The School’s Department of Cultural Foundations of Education (CFE), Higher Education (HE), and its Instructional Design, Development and Evaluation Department (IDD&E) offer Certificates of Advanced Study:

 CFE offers a Certificate of Advanced Study in Disability Studies.
 This is a 15 credit program, with the additional requirement of an oral or written examination at the completion of the coursework.
 The C.A.S. in Disability Studies is available to students enrolled in any Syracuse University graduate program as well as to applicants who wish to pursue the C.A.S. as a single course of study.

-HE offers a Certificate of Advanced Study in Intecollegiate Athletic Advising and Support.
-This is a 15 credit program program is designed for current and future higher education professionals (e.g. advisors, higher education/student affairs administrators, and coaches) who wish to understand the research, practice, and policy perspectives associated with intercollegiate sport and student-athlete development in the context of higher education.
+HE offers a Certificate of Advanced Study in Intercollegiate Athletic Advising and Support.
+This is a 15 credit program designed for current and future higher education professionals (e.g. advisors, higher education/student affairs administrators, and coaches) who wish to understand the research, practice, and policy perspectives associated with intercollegiate sport and student-athlete development in the context of higher education.